mithunpaul08/paper_writing_tips/README.md

 7. Conclusion: take home message.

 ### Abstract
-- Always mention if your percentages are relative or absolute
+-   If you use percentages always mention if they are  are relative or absolute
+-   s

 ### Introduction

 Very often, the hardest section to write is the Introduction.
 Because of this, I recommend following this strict structure (at least until you are comfortable with your writing skills):